hugetiny/DTXMania/実行時フォルダ/readme_en.txt

 Unfortunately, some sound device reject buffer size specified at ASIOBuffSuze (If so, DTXMania uses DirectSound).
-So I recommend you to specify the buffer size not by DTXMania ASUIBuffSize, by your sound device settings.
+So I recommend you to specify the buffer size not by DTXMania ASIOBuffSize, by your sound device settings.
 (If you don't have ASIO setting tools, you can use "ASIO caps" etc)